miniBill/witch-awakening/DLCs/Core/Perks.md

 ## Perk: Heritage
 - Element: All
 - Class: Sorceress
-- Cost: 4
+- Costs: 4, 0, -4

 Choose a relative.
 They are a witch as well, either not yet awakened or awakened long ago and have been waiting to see your awakening.
 If you have Isekai’d, it can be a late relative who was isekai’d themselves, or isekai any relative now or later.
 Sharing your lineage, they have a strong magic tier.
 Choose up to 50 power for them to have and design a build for them.
 You can also invest your own Power on their behalf.
 You can take them as a Companion for [4] undiscounted unless you invested [4] or more already.
 This is redundant if you cooperate with a relative (or friend) to make independent coexisting builds.

-Alternatively, or additionally, If you have Isekai’d, you and another player can choose to be made related and both gain [4] Power.
+Alternatively, or additionally - if you have Isekai’d, you and another player can choose to be made related and both gain [4] Power.

 ## Perk: Magic Friendship